 This is bad news for Boris, sell-out councils and developers.
 Especially as the last words on the mega-phone yesterday were, “This is just the beginning!”

 Follow the Radical Housing Network on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.